ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 tdo:check health integration list in doc todo:try maybe to show day per day in search calendar and when click view month or more dates it will search for other dates or after shwoing the searched day in background it will search for other dates todo:continue with vehicule choice and price, meals too
+todo: update this on email Maritime Reservation Platform Your trusted ferry booking service
+© 2025 Maritime Reservation Platform.
+All rights reserved.

 todo:Tests charge (Locust, k6)
 todo:Mentions légales claires